nagasudhirpulla/taming_python/blog/skills/intro_to_matplotlib.md

 ```

 ### Online Interpreter
-Although we recommend to practice the above examples in Visual Studio Code, you can run these examples online at https://www.tutorialspoint.com/execute_python_online.php
+Although we recommend to practice the above examples in Visual Studio Code, you can run these examples online at https://pynative.com/online-python-code-editor-to-execute-python-code/ or https://repl.it/repls/MountainousWhirlwindRatios

 ### References
 * Examples gallery - https://matplotlib.org/gallery/index.html